Buying a short-term plan in Maine

 - A short-term plan cannot be sold to someone who has had any short-term coverage within the previous 12 months.

 - Short-term plans cannot be marketed or sold during the ACA’s annual open enrollment period for individual market coverage (November 1 to December 15 each year), unless the plan is scheduled to end by December 31.
-So it will be permissible, for example, to purchase a short-term policy in November that will only cover the person for the month of December.
+So it is permissible, for example, to sell a short-term policy in November that will only cover the person for the month of December.
 But it would not be permissible to sell a short-term policy in November with a scheduled effective date of January 1 of the coming year.

 - The enrollee must be provided with a comparison of the short-term plan versus a qualified health plan (ie, an ACA-compliant plan), as well as an estimate of how much an ACA-compliant plan would cost after accounting for any premium subsidies that the person might be eligible to receive.
 The enrollee must also be provided with the dates for the next open enrollment period for ACA-compliant coverage, as well as contact information for the Maine health insurance exchange (HealthCare.gov).